Probesys/bileto/docs/administrators/deploy.md

 Nginx is used as the webserver in this documentation.
 Apache should work as well, but it hasn't been tested.

-**Warning:** Bileto is not ready for the production yet, but it should be soon!

 ## Installation

 ### Check the requirements